ramonpm4/Perfil-Personal/README.md

 ## **Currently Looking For**

 I am looking for a Data Science position where I can apply my skills in data analysis and predictive modeling to tackle complex problems.
-My goal is to continue learning and growing in the field of machine learning, leveraging my current knowledge while acquiring new skills in this area.
+My goal is to continue learning and growing in the field of machine learning, applying my current knowledge while acquiring new skills in this area.

 ## **What I Offer:**
-- Strong skills in Python, data analysis, and machine learning.
+- Solid skills in Python, data analysis, and machine learning.
 - Experience handling complex datasets and generating actionable insights.
 - Ability to work in multidisciplinary teams and communicate technical results clearly and precisely.